thomkenn/GroupMeBot/README.md

 node groupme.js

 If you want it to run in the background, you can use something like Screen or pm2 to manage the job

+## Code operation

+Code grabs the most recent message every 5 seconds.
+If its a new message it hasnt seen before, it will check if it matches user1, user2, or it includes the preset phrase.
+If it matches any of those 3 criteria it will launch the 'like' function, which likes the message.